3rd EU Critical Raw Materials EventMonday 18 November 2019

 Buffet networking lunch

 Session III: Technology opportunities for CRM mining, recycling, substitution - Chaired by Mr Stéphane Bourg, SCRREEN Coordinator

 This session presents the most promising research fields to improve the supply of CRM in Europe.
 The two main options are (1) to improve the production by a diversification of the resources and (ii) a reduction of the dependence to a resource through substitution.

-Mr Simon Michaux, GTK, Main innovation pathways for primary CRM production in Europe
+Mr Simon Michaux, Senior Scientist in Geological Survey of Finland (GTK) - Main innovation pathways for primary CRM production in Europe

 Networking coffee break